Yakima County, Washington: Economy

 At the last census, the county harvested 1,027 acre of potato (Solanum tuberosum).

+The northeastern corner of the county is part of the U.S. Army's Yakima Training Center.

 Wine regions

 Washington ranks second in the United States in the production of wine, behind only California.
 The Yakima Valley AVA was established in 1983 in the state's oldest agricultural region.
 It is Washington's third largest officially designated American Viticultural Area (AVA), and is responsible for more than 40% of the state's wine production.

 Located within the larger Columbia Valley AVA, the Yakima Valley AVA is sub-divided into the three smaller wine regions, each with distinctive growing conditions.
 They are Red Mountain AVA, Snipes Mountain AVA, and Rattlesnake Hills AVA.
 Of the viticultural region's 665000 acre, nearly 11120 acre were planted in 2008.

 Pests

 Common agricultural pests here include the Green Peach Aphid (Myzus persicae), the Spotted Cutworm (Xestia c-nigrum), and the Beet Leafhopper (Circulifer tenellus) in potato.